twoturtles/cs-dlp/README.md

 [Python Package Index (PyPI)][22] along with *all* the necessary dependencies.
 At this point, you should be ready to start using it.

-If this does not work, because your Python 2 version is too old (e.g. 2.7.5 on Ubuntu 14.4), try:

-    apt-get install python3 python3-pip
-    pip3 install coursera-dl

-instead.

 **Note 1:** We strongly recommend that you *don't* install the package globally on your machine (i.e., with root/administrator privileges), as the installed modules may conflict with other Python applications that you have installed in your system (or they can interfere with `coursera-dl`).
 Prefer to use the option `--user` to `pip install`, if you need can.

-**Note 2:** As already mentioned, we *strongly* recommend that you use a new Python 3 interpreter (e.g., 3.9 or later), since Python 3 has better support for SSL/TLS (for secure connections) than earlier versions.<br/>
-If you must use Python 2, be sure that you have at least Python 2.7.9 (later versions are OK).<br/>
-Otherwise, you can still use `coursera-dl`, but you will have to install the extra package `ndg-httpsclient`, which may involve compilation (at least on Linux systems).

 ## Alternative ways of installing missing dependencies